 Surprisingly, this payoff hasn’t changed much, despite a massive increase in the number of graduates since the early 90s.
-Economists at the Institute for Fiscal Studies say that the graduate pay premium has stayed essentially unchanged since the early 90s.It seems obvious, therefore, that going to university of a great investment.
+Economists at the Institute for Fiscal Studies say that the graduate pay premium has stayed essentially unchanged since the early 90s.It seems obvious, therefore, that going to university is a great investment.

 Doing an arts subject signals that you’d prefer to pursue your own interests rather than knuckle down and do something you might not like so much.
 And dropping out signals an inability to stick at a task.
 Employers don’t like either.

 People who get degrees are clever and hard-working.
 We would therefore expect them to earn good money even if they didn’t have a degree.
 The raw wage gap between graduates and non-graduates therefore overstates the true extent to which going to university increases your future earnings.
 Research by Nobel laureate James Heckman show that by controlling for differences in ability – the benefits of a degree are reduced by half.